How Could Hell Be Any Worse?: Background and production

+Bad Religion formed in 1980; their initial line-up consisted of high school students Greg Graffin on vocals, guitarist Brett Gurewitz of Quarks and drummer Jay Ziskrout.
+They wrote three songs, before Jay Bentley was drafted in on bass.
+The quartet recorded a demo tape that ended up getting played on local radio station KROQ-FM.
+A few weeks later, the band made their live debut while supporting Social Distortion.
+Bad Religion recorded a self-titled EP in late 1981, which was released through their own label Epitaph Records.
+They pressed 2,000 copies of it, recouping enough to fund the sessions for their debut studio album.

-Bad Religion had made at least two attempts to make a full-length studio album after the recording of their self-titled EP, which was finished prior to the sessions of How Could Hell Be Any Worse?.
-The band, lacking money at the time, recorded most of the album for free at Track Record Studios in North Hollywood, California over two nights, from October 31 to November 1, 1980; seven songs were recorded on the first night and mixed on the following day.
-Throughout November of that year, Bad Religion continued to write new material, and drummer Jay Ziskrout soon left the band, replaced by his friend and roadie Pete Finestone.
-Vocalist Greg Graffin said regarding Ziskrout's departure: "It was for some really stupid reason.
+The band recorded most of the album at Track Record Studios in North Hollywood, California over two nights, from October 31 to November 1, 1980; seven songs were recorded on the first night and mixed on the following day.
+Throughout November of that year, Bad Religion continued to write new material, and Ziskrout soon left the band, replaced by his friend and roadie Pete Finestone.
+Graffin said regarding Ziskrout's departure: "It was for some really stupid reason.
 Like 'you guys don't listen to me enough, fuck you, I quit.'
 He walked out of the rehearsal studio, and left his drums and everything.
 We're halfway finished with How Could Hell Be Any Worse, and Bad Religion was without a drummer".
 After "some quick practices" at Graffin's mother's garage, also referred to as The Hellhole, Bad Religion returned to recording How Could Hell Be Any Worse? again in January 1981 and finished the album over the weekend.
+Author Dave Thompson, in his book Alternative Rock (2000), described the album's sound as "clashing standard punky stop/start songs with a barely disguised debt to '70s hard rock."